-Manchester Community College has a long-standing tradition of providing quality education and training to veterans and active duty personnel and their families.
+Manchester Community College has a long-standing tradition of providing quality education and training to veterans and active-duty personnel and their families.
 MCC is committed to providing comprehensive, coordinated service and support to those individuals seeking to gain new skills, enhance existing skills and to transfer skills acquired in the military for use in civilian life.
-From first point of contact through transfer/graduation/career, MCC is here to provide the information and support necessary for vets to take full advantage of their educational experience at Manchester Community College.
-Contact info for Veterans Services is below.
+From first point of contact through transfer/graduation/career, MCC is here to provide the information and support necessary for Vets to take full advantage of their educational experience at Manchester Community College.
+Contact info for Veterans Services can be found here: